Set your dates, and select a preferable yacht

 Adjust the level of your skills to your holiday expectations

-Sailing season on eastern Adriatic spreads all through the April until the end of October, when weather down the Croatian the coast is settled with high atmospheric pressure.
-A novice sailor might consider renting sailing charter in high season (mid.
-May, June, July, August and September) while shoulder season is usually a pure delight for more experienced sailors.
-If you feel that your skills are not enough to sail independendently through hundreds of islands, islets and reefs then simply hire a sailboat or crewed Croatia catamaran charter
+Sailing season on eastern Adriatic spreads between April and October.
+That is when the weather down the Croatian coast is settled with high atmospheric pressure.
+A novice sailor might consider renting sailing charter in high season (between June and September) while the off-season season (May and October) is always a pure delight for more experienced sailors.

 Pula area and western part of Istria peninsula is highly concentrated with charming Venetian towns (Vrsar, Rovinj, Poreč) where you can almost everywhere feel the Italian influence.
 The old and the new walks hand in hand through narrow streets of legendary rivieras.